vayfarer/SkiOregon_public/README.md

 TODO:
-Some features were out of the scope of the class assignment and were not fully completed:
+Some features were out of the scope of the class assignment and were not fully completed: input validation and sanitizing, search functions, pagination, quality of life improvements for user workflow
-Input validation and sanitizing
-Search functions
-Pagination
-Quality of life improvements for user workflow